Author Topic: How to take photos of plants with "hard to capture" coloured flowers (Read 21783 times)

 However on the same settings this is Chionodoxa lucillae and the blue is much too light.

-Offline Palustris
+Online Palustris

 • Hero Member